-It is easy to become so fixated on writing your project that you constantly interrupt the flow to check that everything you have written in the previous few sentences is word perfect.
+It is easy to become so fixated on writing your project (and even bogged down by writing tips) that you constantly interrupt the flow to check that everything you have written in the previous few sentences is word perfect.
 This can be not only an exhausting endeavour, but also one that is self-defeating.
 There are two impulses when writing: the creative impulse and the critical one.
 The writing effort is a perpetual tug-of-war between these two voices, and creativity and self-criticism can often clash.

 The trick when writing is to let it flow, ignoring the loud background noises of hesitation and self-doubt.
 It will make your writing far less difficult to do.
 When you’re on a roll, keep the momentum going.
 You can always go back at a later date to iron out the creases.
 In the meantime, just go with the flow!